What is counselling?

 Does the Dublin Rape Crisis Centre see children as clients?

 We do not see generally children under 18 years as clients.
-We do offer a limited counselling & therapy service for 16 and 17-year-olds with the consent of parents or guardians - to find out more, please call the National Helpline 1800 77 8888 during office hours.
+We do offer a limited counselling & therapy service for 16 and 17-year-olds with the consent of parents or guardians - to find out more, please call the National Helpline 1800 77 8888 during office hours, Mon-Fri.

-CARI (Children at Risk in Ireland) offers a service for children and provides information and support to any person or professioal with concerns about or is affected by chlid sexual abuse or sexualised behaviour - you can call the CARI helpline at 1890 924 567 Mon-Fri, 9:30am-5:30pm.
+CARI (Children at Risk in Ireland) offers a service for children and provides information and support to any person or professional with concerns about or who is affected by child sexual abuse or sexualised behaviour.
+You can call the CARI Care Line at lo-call 0818 924567 Mon-Fri, 9am-5pm.

 Is it possible to recover from such a traumatic event?